blnknlights/blnknlights.github.io/htb/machines/red_panda/red_panda.md

 EOF
 ```

-note that the exact artist in the jpg needs to match the exact path the exact path in the curl, that is the same number of dot dot slash too, because of this line:
+Note that the exact artist in the jpg needs to match the exact path in the curl, that is the same number of dot dot slash too, because of this line:
 ```java
 if(el.getChild("uri").getText().equals(uri))
 ```